Abraham Lincoln: Memorials and commemorations

-Lincoln has also been extensively portrayed in film.
-Early works attempted to mythologize him, emphasizing his mercifulness, as in Abraham Lincoln's Clemency (1910).
-Works from the Great Depression era emphasized his early struggles and folksiness, as in Young Mr. Lincoln (1939).
+Lincoln has been extensively portrayed in media.
+Early works, such as Abraham Lincoln's Clemency (1910), attempted to mythologize him, emphasizing his mercifulness.
+Works from the Great Depression era, such as Young Mr. Lincoln (1939), embellished his early struggles and folksiness.
+The 1938 play Abe Lincoln in Illinois won a Pulitzer Prize and was adapted in film.
 After a marked decrease in film portrayals between 1941 and 1999, Daniel Day-Lewis won the Academy Award for Best Actor for his portrayal in Lincoln, a 2012 biographical film directed by Steven Spielberg.